ipfs/js-ipfs/SPEC/FILES.md

 - wrapWithDirectory (boolean): adds a wrapping node around the content.
 - onlyHash (boolean): doesn't actually add the file to IPFS, but rather calculates its hash.
 - pin (boolean, default true): pin this object when adding.
+- raw-leaves (boolean, default false): if true, DAG leaves will contain raw file data and not be wrapped in a protobuf

 `callback` must follow `function (err, res) {}` signature, where `err` is an error if the operation was not successful. `res` will be an array of: